Bispectrum-window convolution via Hankel transform: Introduction

 An alternative is to consider an entirely different estimator.
 An example is the tri-polar spherical harmonics (TripoSH) estimator proposed by \cite{SugiyamaEtal2019}, that uses the tensor product of three spherical harmonics as a basis for a bispectrum decomposition.
 This estimator is the natural extension of the real-space bispectrum estimator for the quantity $B_{\ell}(k_1, k_2)$, function of the two wavevectors $(k_1, k_2)$ and the multipole index $\ell$ characterizing the angle between $\kv_1$ and $\kv_2$.
 This decomposition has been shown to be computable via two-dimensional Hankel transforms of its three point function multipoles \cite{Szapudi2004}.
 However, this estimator requires special care with the truncation for the multipoles expansion of bispectrum, since in general this decomposition requires an infinite number of multipoles \cite{SugiyamaEtal2021}.

 Another type of estimator recently proposed is the cubic estimator of \cite{Philcox2021}, which bypasses the need of the window convolution of the theoretical modelling altogether.
 This estimator falls under the class of maximum-likelihood estimators \cite{TegmarkEtal1998, TegmarkTaylorHeavens1997, Hamilton2005a, Hamilton2005b} which, by construction, approach the Cramér-Rao bound on the information content of a given bandpower.
-This is certainly a very promising way to measure the bispectrum, but it still lacks an analytical understanding of why such estimators, even for the power spectrum, are unbiased in wide field galaxy surveys.
+This is certainly a very promising way to measure the bispectrum, but it still lacks an analytical understanding of why such estimators, even for the power spectrum, are unbiased in wide-field galaxy surveys, since in principle wide-angle effects are also coupled to the window effects \cite{CastorinaEtal2019, 2021arXiv210613725M}.

 Our approach in this work is to provide a theoretical prediction for the redshift-space bispectrum multipoles estimator of \cite{Scoccimarro2015}, which is a natural extension of the FFT-based, variable line-of-sight estimator of the power spectrum estimator \cite{FeldmanKaiserPeacock1994, ScoccimarroEtal1998, BianchiEtal2015, Scoccimarro2015}.
 Our goal is to write such a convolution as a matrix multiplication, with the mixing matrix computable via a multidimensional Hankel transform.